masc-ucsc/livehd/README.md

 ## LiveHD Framework
 LiveHD is optimized for synthesis and simulation.
 The main components of LiveHD includes LGraph, LNAST, integrated 3rd-party tools, code generation, and "live" techniques.
-The core of LiveHD is a graph structure called LGraph (or Live Graph or LGraph for short).
-LGraph is built for fast synthesis and simulation and interfaces other tools like Yosys, ABC, OpenTimer, and Mockturtle.
+The core of LiveHD is a graph structure called LGraph (Live Graph).
+LGraph is built for fast synthesis and simulation, and interfaces other tools like Yosys, ABC, OpenTimer, and Mockturtle.
 LNAST stands for language neutral AST, which is a high-level IR on both front/back-end of LGraph.
 LNAST helps to bridge different HDLs and HLS into LiveHD and is useful for HDLs/C++ code generation.

 ![LiveHD overall flow](./docs/livehd.svg)